ArjunDev17/Task-Management/README.md

-# Task-Management
+# Task-Management API
-###Project: Task Management API

-### Description:
+## Description

-    Developed a task management API facilitating CRUD (Create, Read, Update, Delete) operations on tasks.
-Each task should encompass essential attributes such as a title, description, due date, and status (e.g., pending, In Progress, completed).
+This project implements a Task Management API that allows users to perform CRUD operations on tasks.
+Each task includes attributes such as title, description, due date, and status.

-### Requirements:
+## Requirements

-    User Authentication:
+### User Authentication
-        - Incorporate user authentication to ensure only authorized users can access and modify their tasks.
-        - Grant admin users full access to all tasks.
+- User authentication is implemented to restrict access to authorized users only.
+Admin users have full access to all tasks.

-    Task Operations:
+### Task Operations
-        - Establish an API endpoint for adding new tasks.
+- API endpoints are provided for adding new tasks, retrieving tasks for a specific user, updating task details, marking tasks as completed, and deleting tasks.
-        - Create an API endpoint to retrieve a list of tasks for a specific user (Admin users can access all tasks).
-        - Implement features to update task details and mark tasks as completed or delete them.

-    Database:
-        - Employ a database of your preference.

-    Documentation:
+### Database
+- MongoDB is used as the NoSQL database for storing task-related data.

+### Documentation
-        - Furnish comprehensive documentation for your API, covering authentication procedures, available endpoints, and the expected request and response formats.
+- Comprehensive API documentation covering authentication procedures, available endpoints, and request/response formats is provided.

-    Additional:
+### Additional Features
-        Integrate pagination into the task list API endpoint.
+- Pagination is integrated into the task list API endpoint.
-        Include sorting and filtering options for the task list.
+- Sorting and filtering options are available for the task list.
-        Ensure proper error handling and status codes in API responses.
+- Proper error handling and status codes are implemented in API responses.
-        Develop unit tests for critical components of your application.
+- Unit tests are developed to ensure the reliability of critical components.

+## Technologies Used

+- Node.js
+- MongoDB
+- Postman
+- Swagger

+## Getting Started

+To get started with the Task-Management API, follow these steps:

+1. Clone this repository.
+2. Install dependencies using `npm install`.
+3. Set up MongoDB and configure the database connection.
+4. Run the application using `npm start`.

+## API Documentation

+Detailed API documentation can be found in [API_Documentation.md](API_Documentation.md).

+## Testing

+Testing of the API endpoints can be done using Postman.
+Import the provided Postman collection and execute the requests.

+## Contributing

+Contributions are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+## License